hacksparrow/language.apatani.org/alphabets.md

 **Consonant Lengths**

 There are words with short and long consonants as well in Apatani.
 They are also denoted by single and double letters for short and long respectively.
+Examples are:

 Short consonant: alo (day)